-Zion Williamson Could Be the Best No. 1 NBA Draft Pick in a Decade
+Why Zion Williamson Could Be the Best No. 1 NBA Draft Pick in a Decade

-Zion Williamson Could Be the Best No. 1 NBA Draft Pick in a DecadeJanuary 26, 2019
+Why Zion Williamson Could Be the Best No. 1 NBA Draft Pick in a DecadeJanuary 26, 2019

 Duke's Zion Williamson is the 2019 NBA draft's heavy favorite to go No. 1, and he possesses an unmatched mix of power, quickness and explosion.
 But even the highest level of athleticism can only carry a player so far.